Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 • Authentic Culture – Towns and villages little touched by mass tourism, each with its own food, festivals, and rhythm of life.

-• A True Test of Endurance – Long stages and open stretches make this a pilgrimage for those ready to embrace slow travel and self-reliance.
+• A Test of Endurance – Long stages and open stretches make this a pilgrimage for those ready to embrace slow travel and self-reliance.

 Details about Via de la Plata Pilgrimage